-Splitting is a common ego defense mechanism and can be defined as dividing of people or beliefs as either good or bad and positive or negative.
-It is a black-and-white way of thinking.
-Individuals who struggle with splitting view themselves and their lives in extremes and fail to integrate the complexities and nuances of life into one cohesive whole, instead of categorizing and polarizing things into two opposites.
+Splitting is a common ego defense mechanism.
+It can be defined as categorizing people or beliefs as either good or bad, positive or negative.
+It is a black and white way of thinking.
+Individuals who struggle with splitting view themselves and their lives in extremes, failing to integrate the complexities and nuances of life into one cohesive whole.
+Instead, they tend to polarize the world into opposites.

-Splitting stems from the inability to grasp the uncertainties of what we encounter in day-to-day life and the many grey areas in life we don't need to have an answer to.
-Instead of saying, "It is what it is," people diagnosed with a splitting ego defense mechanism overly simplify things and go by the belief, "It must be good or bad.
+Splitting stems from the inability to grasp the uncertainties of what we encounter in day-to-day life.
+Instead of saying, "It is what it is," people with a splitting ego defense mechanism overly simplify things and believe, "It must be good or bad.
 There cannot be an in-between."

 Not all splitting is bad.
 It can help us make sense of the world and make predictions in seemingly out-of-control environments.
-However, severe splitting can cause detriment and damage to not only ourselves but our most important relationships.
+However, severe splitting can cause damage to not only ourselves but also our relationships.

 Who Is It Most Commonly Used By?

-It is most susceptible in adolescents, teenagers and young adults in the years they explore their self-identity.
-People who have gone through childhood trauma also tend to use splitting as a defense mechanism; as a child, they were unable to combine the nurturing aspects with the unresponsive aspects of the parent or caregiver.
+Most commonly, adolescents, teenagers, and young adults present with this coping mechanism.
+People who have gone through childhood trauma also tend to use splitting as a defense mechanism; as a child, they were unable to combine the nurturing aspects with the unresponsive aspects of a parent or caregiver.

-Most notably, it is found in people with a borderline personality disorder as they are caught between extremes of idealizing someone one moment and then devaluating them the next.
-They are unable to integrate the goodness and badness of themselves and others, and they will discard the damaged self as they see fit.
+Finally, this trait is found in people with borderline personality disorder, who are caught between the extremes of idealizing someone one moment and devaluing them the next.
+Like those with NPD, they are unable to integrate the goodness and badness of themselves and others.

 Splitting Defense Mechanism Examples

-Other examples of splitting include political parties who regard the opposing side as purely contemptible, the religious among us categorizing people into the saved or damned and children of divorce viewing one parent as favorable and the other as despicable.
+Other examples of splitting include political parties that regard the opposing side as purely contemptible, the very religious that categorize people into the saved or damned, and children of divorce who view one parent as exemplary and the other as despicable.

 While splitting is common among people and groups in society, the reality is that everything and everyone possesses both good and bad qualities.
-Even the most hateful and detestable person or group in your opinion will have traits that perhaps make them a good leader or an effective movement.
-People with a healthy understanding of the world will acknowledge and accept the layered complexities of people and life as reality.
+Even the most detestable person will possess some positive traits.
+People who have a healthy understanding of the world acknowledge the layered complexities of people and life.

 How Splitting Damages Your Relationships

-Being in a relationship with someone who sees the world in black-and-white is not easy; in fact, the incessant habit of splitting can cause chaos, damage the people involved and ultimately destroy the relationship.
+Being in a relationship with someone who sees the world in black and white is not easy.
+The habit of incessant splitting can cause chaos, damage the people involved, and ultimately destroy the relationship.

-The individual who uses splitting as a defense mechanism only thinks in extremities and will have intense emotional experiences within the relationship.
-They constantly flip between thinking their partner is an angel and a devil; they simply cannot mix or integrate their feelings and thoughts about someone into a whole, and there is no room for grey areas.
-As you can imagine, this can be exhausting for the partner of a chronic splitter and create a feeling of never being good enough for him or her.
-They may also feel very confused as the splitter will love them one minute and then hate them the next.
+The individual who uses splitting as a defense mechanism only thinks in extremes and can have intense emotional experiences.
+They may unpredictably flip between thinking their partner is an angel and a devil.
+They may be unable to mix or integrate feelings and thoughts about someone into a whole, and there is no room for gray areas.
+As you can imagine, this can be exhausting for the partner of a chronic splitter and create a feeling of never being good enough for them.

-An individual with a splitting defense mechanism sees the actions and motivations of their partner as all good or all bad depending on their needs and desires.
-This can mount in frustration and possibly volatile anger, and when an argument escalates, it usually results in the splitter losing respect for their partner and thinking that they are not worthy of them or their time.
+Depending on their needs and desires, an individual with a splitting defense mechanism sees the actions and motivations of their partner as all good or all bad.
+This can lead to frustration and possibly volatile anger.
+When an argument escalates, it may result in the splitter losing respect for their partner and thinking that they are not worthy of them or their time.

-This pattern of destructiveness results in never-ending, perpetual unhappiness for the splitter as they are unable to maintain a long-term or stable relationship.
-They are always on the hunt for the perfect person and the perfect relationship, when in reality this is delusional and does not exist.
-By denying the intricate layers of the human spirit and the human relationship, the individual finds themselves unsatisfied and always wanting for more, even with a partner who loves them deeply.
+This pattern of destructiveness causes unhappiness for the splitter, as they are unable to maintain a long-term relationship.
+They may be on the hunt for the perfect person and the perfect relationship.
+By denying the intricate layers of the human spirit, the individual finds themselves unsatisfied and always wanting for more, even with a partner who loves them deeply.

 Signs You Are Splitting

-- That you are either a success or a failure.
+- You are either a success or a failure

-- People are all good or all bad.
+- Other people are all good or all bad